myselfswastikmishra/TechTribe-final/README.md

 ### Step 1: Set Up Environment Variables (.env file)

-Your project needs a secret key to connect to Google AI services and a Discord Webhook for notifications.
+**This is the most important step.** Your project needs secret keys to connect to Google AI services and a Discord Webhook for notifications.
 You must store these in a special file that is kept private and not shared publicly.

 1. In the main folder of your project, create a new file and name it exactly: `.env`

 2. Open the `.env` file and add the following lines.
-Replace the placeholder text with your actual secret key and URL.
+Replace the placeholder text with your actual secret key and URL. **The forms will not work without these.**

     ```
     # For Google AI features (used in the "Start a Chapter" form)
+    # Get your key from Google AI Studio: https://aistudio.google.com/app/apikey
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

     # For form notifications to Discord (used by Contact and Chapter forms)
+    # How to create a Discord Webhook: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
     DISCORD_WEBHOOK_URL="YOUR_DISCORD_WEBHOOK_URL_HERE"
     ```